AdedamolaXL/web3-community-outreach/README.md

 > As the digital age proceeds, we have come to a place in which a space is required where art can thrive, art for its own sake, art for its own beauty.

 We aim to achieve this by creating an **outreach program** styled in form of a **DAO** with a focus on building a **_decentralized cultural heritage_** of the world housed on the internet.
 We identify with the core values of :
-  * Outreach Programmes - education, creativity, collaboration
+  * Outreach Programs - education, creativity, collaboration
-  * Culutral Institutions -promotion, presevation of arts and culture;
+  * Cultural Institutions -promotion, preservation of arts and culture;
   * Web3 - decentralization, community and a creator-first ecosystem.

 > Our Mission is to be _a place of communion for art and art lovers._